peuter/protoc-gen-qx/README.md

 protoc-gen-qx is a plugin for the `protoc` code generator.
 It creates qooxdoo class definitions from proto-files.

-The generated code can be uses as any other external library, by including it in your compile.json/config.json.
+The generated code can be used as any other external library, by including it in your compile.json/config.json.

 Usage: